mtumilowicz/java12-concurrency-singleton-pattern-workshop/README.md

             publish any objects initialized in this way [JLS 12.4.2]
     * storing a reference to it into a volatile field or AtomicReference
     * storing a reference to it into a final field of a properly constructed object
     * storing a reference to it into a field that is properly guarded by a lock

-## singleton case studies
+# case studies
-### eager initialization
+## singleton eager initialization
 ```
 class EagerSingleton {
     private static Resource resource = new Resource();